 This can be a tough concept for younger men to embrace.
 When you’re in your 20s, you’re typically unaccustomed to shelling out big bucks for an article of clothing.
 But if you invest in a decent suit early on, you’ll be prepared for any formal events and business functions you attend for years—and look amazing the whole time.
 You may not care about the quality of a suit at that age, but the people conducting your interviews and deciding who gets promoted probably do.

 When you’re buying a suit for the wedding, you probably imagine wearing it while saying your vows, listening to speeches and getting down on the dance floor.

 But have you imagined wearing it at a dinner party, a funeral or another friend’s wedding?
 Is your suit versatile enough to handle a variety of situations, or will it only be appropriate in rare circumstances?

 Gray and navy suits are a good compromise between a traditional black suit or tux.
 Tan and white suits might be popular for summer weddings, but won’t work well for a networking event.
 The suit should also match the bride, fellow groomsmen and bridesmaids, so don’t ruin the aesthetic of your wedding over practicality—just try to find a reasonable middle ground.

 Plan your accessories

-Nick True got married three years ago and still wears his wedding suit several times a year to other weddings, Christmas parties and date nights.
-He recommends not only finding a suit you’ll want to don again, but accessories too.
+Nick True got married three years ago and still wears his wedding suit several times a year to other weddings, holiday parties and date nights.
+He recommends not only finding a suit you’ll want to don again, but accessories, too.
 If you’re buying a new tie, belt and pair of shoes for the wedding, make sure to find something you’ll want to wear again.